-Students interested in American Indian Studies as a major or certificate have a number of resources they can utilize for advising assistance:
+Students interested in American Indian Studies as a submajor or certificate have a number of resources they can utilize for advising assistance:

 - The Office of Student Academic Services in the College of Letters and Science assigns each student a professional advisor to work with students in completing general L&S degree requirements.

-- The coordinator of the American Indian Studies Program, Professor Cary Miller, assists students in AIS programs in selecting appropriate courses that integrate well with students’ interests.
+- The director of the American Indian Studies Program, Associate Professor Michael Wilson, assists students in AIS programs in selecting appropriate courses that integrate well with students’ interests.

 - The Electa Quinney Institute